 When you access our services we will collect, store, process and use the personal information you choose to provide us with.
 This can include your name, email address, company name and other personal information that identifies you.
 We will not collect any personal information from you which we do not need.

-All your personal information will be treated as private and confidential and will be stored securely and safely by us using third party data processers Mailchimp, Survey Monkey and Dropbox, and on our servers within the UK.
+All your personal information will be treated as private and confidential and will be stored securely and safely by us using third-party data processors and on our servers within the UK.

-Your personal information will be accessed and used only by Applied Arts Scotland SCIO’s Board Members, Advisers, staff and volunteers for the purpose(s) we agree with you and for the stated period.
+Unless stated, your personal information will be accessed and used only by AAS’s Board Members, Advisers, staff and volunteers for the purpose(s) we agree with you and for the stated period.
 Unless we hear to the contrary, your personal information will be deleted at the end of this period.